Archive for the 'Digital Signal Processing' category

 Computing DFT of real signals in MATLAB

-The discrete Fourier transform (DFT) calculates spectrum of a complex vector.
-Typically, input vector represent sampled real signal.
-For real vectors (imaginary part of all vector components is zero) the upper half of the DFT spectrum is a conjugate mirror of the lower half.
-Therefore, the computation of the DFT of the real vectors can be made with almost half the effort [1].
+The discrete Fourier transform (DFT) calculates a spectrum of a complex input vector.
+However, the input vector is usually real, representing a sampled real signal.
+For real vectors (the imaginary part of all vector components is zero) the upper half of the resulting DFT spectrum is a conjugate mirror of the lower half.
+Could therefore the computation of the DFT of the real vectors be made with almost half the effort?
+Fortunately, yes [1]!

-Since MATLAB does not provide a function for computation of DFT spectra of real signals to save time and space, I developed my own.
+Since MATLAB does not provide a function for computation of DFT spectra of real signals out of the box, I developed my own to save time and space in my computations.